daizhenyang/leetcode/README.md

 It not only focus on solving but also different solutions.

 Furthermore, this responsibility is mainly for different implemention of problem's on leetcode.

-For example, traversing a tree
+About different between solution and implemention, For example, traversing a tree

 1)DFS and BFS are considered as TWO different solutions